tariq-almalki/cli-hashed/README.md

 the command called: `hash-linux`

 steps for installing JDK 17
-1. `apt update && apt upgrade`
+1. `sudo apt update && sudo apt upgrade`
-2. `apt install openjdk-17-jdk openjdk-17-jre`
+2. `sudo apt install openjdk-17-jdk openjdk-17-jre`
 3. Once installed, verify the Java version using the following command: `java -version`
 4. installation folder is located at `/usr/lib/jvm/java-17-openjdk-amd64`
 5. you need to create `JAVA_HOME` environment variable and export it, to do so<br>paste this command `export JAVA_HOME="/usr/lib/jvm/java-17-openjdk-amd64"` in `.bashrc` located in `/$HOME/.bashrc`